lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 Note that you can switch to different models by changing the weight file after ```--weights``` and different testsets by changing the image source folder after ```--source```.

-The results of your inference will be located at ```./runs/detect/exp<id>```, and checking results will be the same as the instructions of step D.
+The results of your inference will be located at ```./runs/detect/exp<id>```, and checking results will be the same as the instructions of part 3 step D.

 ## Reference and Further Reading <a name="reference"></a>